learn-co-students/module-2-round-2-mod-2-round-2-1581695103/README.md

 We have several different powers and each can be bestowed upon **more than one heroine**.
 Each heroine can only have **one power**.

-## Instructions / Deliverables
+## Instructions

+Update the code of the application to meet the following deliverables.
+Where appropriate, follow RESTful naming conventions and the MVC pattern to divide responsibility.

-Read through the instructions to get a sense of the scope of this code challenge, and then tackle them one by one.
+***Read through these deliverables carefully to understand the requirements for this code challenge.
+Tackle them one by one, as they build on each other sequentially.***

 ![Showcasing the basic heroines and powers routes](heroines_and_powers.gif)